 School policies need to require daily attendance.

-Correspondence schools (online) are not required to have daily attendance and therefore, N/A may be marked for such schools.
+Correspondence schools (online) are not required to have daily attendance and, therefore, N/A may be marked for such schools.

 If this requirement does not appear in the parent handbook, a recommendation should be made that it is so added.